 Estimated Market Size: RM7.8 billion (2025 projection)

-Investment Difficulty: Moderate, improving regulatory clarity
+Investment Difficulty: Moderate, with improving regulatory clarity

 Best For: VCs, angel investors, corporate funds